 In addition to net metering, the Massachusetts Department of Energy Resources (DOER) has unveiled the Solar Massachusetts Renewable Target (SMART) program.
 The SMART program allows solar owners to receive money, in addition to their electric bill credit, for their solar production at a set kilowatt-hour rate.
 SMART is a declining block system.
 Once Block 1 fills up, solar customers will be enrolled in SMART’s second block and so on.
 There is a 4% loss in incentives as you move down the blocks, estimating that the average customer who doesn’t get into Block 1 will lose an estimated 8-10% in savings.
 Currently, National Grid customers will receive around $0.11 per kWh of electricity produced, while Eversource clients collect about $0.14 per kWh.
 Those enrolled in SMART will receive a monthly check with their solar incentives.

-Last chance for the 30% Federal tax credit
+Last Chance for the 30% Federal Tax Credit

 Currently, U.S. residents are entitled to a 30% tax credit on the amount they pay to own a solar system.
 Renewed in 2015 by Congress, this tax credit has allowed countless U.S. residents to go solar.
 Yet, this tax credit might not be in effect for much longer.
 The current administration does not advocate for the tax credit and is seeking ways to cut down spending on renewables.
 This makes solar a pressing issue as time may be running out on large incentives.
-This year, 2019, is the last year that customers can take advantage of the 30% Federal tax credit.
+However, 2019 is the last year that customers can take advantage of the 30% Federal tax credit.
 It is imperative to go solar before the tax credit expires since it is partly responsible for solar customers’ rather quick return on investments.

-Unlike other home improvement projects, solar systems add value to your property without tacking on an additional property tax.
+Beyond incentives, solar panels help homeowners and businesses save money on electric bills.
+In addition, unlike other home improvement projects, solar systems add value to your property without tacking on an additional property tax.
 This makes your home more valuable if you ever decide to sell.
 Buyers are willing to pay an additional $15,000 for a home with the average-size solar system, compared to a similar home without a solar system.
 A low or non-existent electric bill is attractive to buyers.
 In a challenging market, solar panels can be the difference in selling your house or not, an added bonus that gives potential buyers a reason to consider your house over others as their next long-term home.

 By going solar, homeowners save thousands on their electric bills.
 Solar customers are no longer at the mercy of the utility companies escalating prices.
 Electricity rates rise every year, but with solar energy, customers are no longer affected by these rising rate costs because they’re producing their own energy.